Viola da braccio: History and development

 Over the centuries of history in the violin and viola da gamba families, there had been a constant development into the present form of the modern instruments known to us as violins, violas and cellos.
 The double bass, however, developed from both the violone and the bass-viola da gamba.

 The first instruments of the viola da braccio family were built in Italy about 1530.

 After an early form with three strings, a four-stringed version without string frets was developed with tuning in fifths.
 In this family, there were also different sizes and tunings, with different names based on pitch.
 There were soprano, alto, tenor and bass viola da braccio.

 The alto viola da braccio's tuning is comparable to today's viola.
-The tuning for this alto viola da braccio was first recorded in the 16th century first, but was later tuned lower and is now the same tuning as modern violas.
+The tuning for this alto viola da braccio was first recorded in the 16th century first (f-c'-g'-d") but was later tuned lower and is now the same tuning as modern violas.
+The tenor viola da braccio’s tuning was first tuned a minor third higher (B♭-f-c'-g') and later tuned lower and is now comparable to tenor violin’s tuning.
 The soprano viola's tuning corresponded to today's violin, and the bass viola's tuning is the same as a modern-day cello's tuning.